VixidDev/VulkanRenderer/README.md

 After the occlusion is written to a texture of format `VK_FORMAT_R8_UNORM` it is blurred to hide the noise-y appearance due to using a 4x4 random noise texture and to have generally smooth ambient occlusions.
 When blurring the occlusion texture, edges of geometry which resulted in no occlusion can blur into edges of heavy occlusion and create a halo-ing effect around geometry where there should be ambient occlusion.
 To solve this a bilateral filter is used during the blurring process so large differences in depth and normals skip being blurred.

 To improve performance the SSAO step is done at half resolution and then upscaled during the blurring stage.
-Since we use Gaussian blurring it is seperable and we can split the blur stage into a horizontal and vertical blur pass reducing the number of samples from $N^2$ to $2N$.
-We also can utilise bilinear texture filtering to get information about multiple pixels by not sampling at center of texel positions.
+Since we use Gaussian blurring it is separable and we can split the blur stage into a horizontal and vertical blur pass reducing the number of samples from $N^2$ to $2N$.
+We also can utilise bilinear texture filtering to get information about multiple pixels by not sampling at centre of texel positions.
 More info about this can be found [here](https://www.rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/).

 (Clicking on and opening up the images may be required to see the differences clearly)